jyotiyadav94/InsuranceClaims/readme.md

 - Chevrolet, Dodge, and Ford are the top three companies in terms of total claim amounts, indicating a higher frequency or severity of claims for these brands compared to others.
 This could be due to various factors, such as the popularity of these brands, the types of vehicles they manufacture, or the demographics of their customer base.

 - The LS400, Eldorado, and Jetta are the top three car models with the highest total claim amounts.
 This suggests that these models might be more prone to accidents, have higher repair costs, or are more likely to be driven by individuals with a higher risk profile.

+- Gender: Male customers are more profitable due to their higher representation.
+- Location: Customers from Liepaja, Riga, and Jelgava are the most profitable.
+- Car Type: Customers who own SUVs or Hatchbacks are the most profitable.

 - The average claim amount and the average amount paid for insurance vary significantly across car companies and models.
 This highlights the importance of considering both factors when assessing risk and setting premiums.
 For example, while Cadillac has a relatively low total claim amount, its average claim amount is the highest among the top 10 companies, indicating that claims for Cadillac vehicles tend to be more expensive.